-Mr. Berkowitz, Mr. Fischer, Ms. Vitullo and Ms. Woody currently serve on the compliance committee, which is chaired by Mr. Berkowitz.
-Previously, Mr. Fuhrman served on the compliance committee until August 2022.
+Mr. Fischer, Ms. Vitullo and Ms. Woody currently serve on the compliance committee, which is chaired by Ms. Woody.
+Mr. Berkowitz also served on the compliance committee until his resignation from the Board on June 15, 2023.
 The compliance committee's responsibilities include:

-- assessing the adequacy of our compliance with applicable legal and regulatory requirements and industry codes, as well as the Company's Code of Conduct; - assessing the adequacy of implementation and effectiveness of our ethics, quality and compliance program periodically to ensure a satisfactory system of compliance and risk management is operating within the Company; - assessing the adequacy of the channels available for reporting concerns regarding compliance-related activities, as well as the policies protecting the anonymity of the reporter and prohibiting retaliation; - assessing the adequacy of our approach to, and results of, risk identification and assessment conducted by management and the appropriateness of risk management plans and their status; - assessing the adequacy of reports on internal investigations or government or regulatory inquiries or actions that may cause significant financial or reputational damage to us, or that otherwise indicate a potentially significant compliance issue within the Company; - receiving information from management about current and emerging legal and regulatory compliance risks and enforcement trends that may affect our business operations, performance or strategy; and - unless otherwise overseen by the audit committee, oversee, at the Board's discretion, any investigation into potential instances of noncompliance (except for matters of financial compliance) with applicable laws, regulations, industry-code, or company policies and procedures.
+- assessing the adequacy of our compliance with applicable legal and regulatory requirements and industry codes, as well as the Company's Code of Conduct; - assessing the adequacy of implementation and effectiveness of our ethics, quality and compliance program periodically to ensure a satisfactory system of compliance and risk management is operating within the Company; - assessing the adequacy of the channels available for reporting concerns regarding compliance-related activities, as well as the policies protecting the anonymity of the reporter and prohibiting retaliation; - assessing the adequacy of our approach to, and results of, risk identification and assessment conducted by management and the appropriateness of risk management plans and their status; - assessing the adequacy of reports on internal investigations or government or regulatory inquiries or actions that may cause significant financial or reputational damage to us, or that otherwise indicate a potentially significant compliance issue within the Company; - receiving information from management about current and emerging legal and regulatory compliance risks and enforcement trends that may affect our business operations, performance or strategy; and unless otherwise overseen by the audit committee, oversee, at our Board's discretion, any investigation into potential instances of non-compliance (except for matters of financial compliance) with applicable laws, regulations, industry-code, or company policies and procedures.